Type:

 Hezekiah was a most remarkable king.
-After David he was perhaps the most righteous and faith king that reigned in Judah.
-He did remarkable acts of service to the Lord, particularly protecting the Lord's worship and purifying it.
+After David he was perhaps the most righteous and faithful king that reigned in Judah.
+He did remarkable acts of service to the Lord, particularly protecting the Lord’s worship and purifying it.
 But Hezekiah was also a great man of prayer and in the prayer of Hezekiah we can see something of a model for us as to what prayer to the true and living God should be.

 Hezekiah is presented to us in our text through two prayers that he offers to the Lord.
 The first prayer is that God might be glorified in the defeat of Sennacherib’s army.
 Such is rather easy to understand and seems to fit in well with our general understanding of prayer and our relationship to God in prayer.
 But the second prayer, when Hezekiah falls sick, is not so easy to understand.
 II Kings 20:3 records that brief second prayer of Hezekiah: